SixSq/old.sixsq.github.com/_customers/customer-101-nsl.md

 link: http://www.nsl.eu.com/
 ---

 NSL are pioneers of Global Navigation Satellite System (GNSS) satellite navigation technologies within critical markets such as those that directly affect safety of citizens, national strategy, or the way business is conducted.
-NSL develops and delivers GNSS-based services, systems and solutions, and is Europe's leading GNSS company.
+NSL is Europe's leading GNSS company.